 What had begun so concurrently with our own grand-scale reconstruction as to seem a reflection of it had grown apart from us, into familiar permanence.
-It became a beacon of industry regarded with nothing but wonder.
-A weathervane for the astronauts, or a colossal plant on the windowsill, turning as if toward and away from the sun.
+A beacon of industry regarded with nothing but wonder.
+A weathervane for the astronauts.
+A colossal plant on the windowsill, turning as if toward and away from the sun.
 Now, the giant stalk is picked apart, dimensions collapse, a landscape is shocked into change.

 The transition is over, the construction has been a success.
 Soon, orchids will peek out of windows that haven’t yet been fitted with panes.
 It is, so aptly, a time to celebrate endings, embrace emergence, mourn permanence.

 In the year to come, we will remember the crane that seemed close enough to reach out and touch with our hands.
 We will strive to live well, wave back, bear loss, and reclaim the sky.

 Photos of the construction site at Warsaw’s Różana taken by the author on the morning of December 28, 2016.
 Emotions ran high, routines were disruptive: key moments were missed, but the spirit has been captured.

 All rights reserved.